ABOUT

 Margrét Sara Guðjónsdóttir

-Since 2010, Icelandic choreographer and former dancer Margrét Sara Guðjónsdóttir has developed a long-term artistic research trajectory investigating somatic and psychological sub-worlds accessed through deep tissue release.
-Rooted in choreographic practice and informed by fascia therapy, this research examines how social, political, and economic forces imprint themselves materially within the body.
-Over more than a decade, Guðjónsdóttir has articulated what she defines as a politics of intimacy: a practice-based methodology that resists the logics of hyperactivity, productivity, and achievement that characterise neoliberal society, and instead foregrounds de-conditioning, surrender, and heightened bodily awareness as political acts.
+Since 2010, Icelandic choreographer and dancer Margrét Sara Guðjónsdóttir has developed a long-term artistic research trajectory investigating somatic and psychological sub-worlds accessed through deep tissue release.
+Rooted in choreographic practice and informed by fascia therapy, her research and choreographic works examines how social, political, and economic forces imprint themselves materially within the body.
+Over more than a decade, Guðjónsdóttir has articulated what she defines as a politics of intimacy: an artistic practice that resists the logics of hyperactivity, productivity, and achievement that characterise neoliberal society, and instead foregrounds de-conditioning, surrender, and heightened bodily awareness as political acts.

 Collaborators from 2010 onwards